Friends, I want you to meet my new junk transforming, lovers of all things old, creative junk visionary friends.

 There is safety and power in numbers.

-I would certainly appreciate your prayers that I would get back on track and have a strong direction again.
 I would be thrilled to join in praying for you, just let me know how!?

 Now, please don’t leave without exploring the projects of my incredibly creative friends below!

 AND…In case you don’t have a bunch of buttons lying around here is a supply list with similar items for your convenience (with affiliate links):